 CAP’s summer camps would not be possible without the service of the short-term volunteers who come each June and July.
-Will you make a difference in a child’s life during Summer Camp?
-We need:
+Available placements include:

-- Complete a thorough volunteer application, including three personal references and a criminal background check.
+- Complete an application, including three personal references and a criminal background check.

 - Be 18 years old or older.
 We have no upper age limit.

-- Serve for a minimum of three consecutive weeks (minimum one week for medical personnel).
+- Serve for a minimum of three weeks (minimum one week for medical personnel).